siggisv/remotemo/docs/API_design.md

 int remotemo::Remotemo::pause(int pause_in_ms);
 ```

-Wait for the given time (in milliseconds) then returns:
+Wait for the given time (in milliseconds), checking for events and updating
+the window as needed, before returning:

 - `0` on success.
 - `-1` on error (e.g. the given time is negative).